mcpenguin/malaysia-covid/README.md

 - Migrate data to Google Cloud database
 - Create task scheduler on laptop to automatically fetch data every day (the top task makes this step much easier)
-- Create a dashboard using Django (or another Python web development tool)
+- Create a dashboard using Django (or another Python web development tool) to visualize the data
+- Use the GitHub API to automatically append to the CSV in the repository every week

 ## Notes
 - If you see the ```testing.ipynb``` document, which I used to as a testing